Gear up for spring workouts with Amazon's Champion C9 sale

 C9 Champion Women's High Waist Cropped Legging ($17.49, originally $23.91; amazon.com)

 These high-waisted black leggings are a workout essential at a bargain price.
-Featuring a trendy cropped leg and side pocket for your phone, you'll enjoy total comfort and breathability when you slip into these basic bottoms.
+Featuring a trendy cropped leg and a side pocket for your phone, they provide total comfort and breathability when you slip into these basic bottoms.

 ___________________________________________________________________________________